ZhenyingZhu/StudyNotes/SystemDesign.md

 SSTables and LSM-Trees

+**HERE**

-- sorted string table (SSTable): key value pairs sorted by key in each segment
+- sorted string table (SSTable): key value pairs sorted by key in each segment **[KEY]**
-- write using sequential I/O.
+- write using sequential I/O. First write to input segment.
+After certain threshold, input segment saves to disk.
 - Use merge sort to merge multiple segments into one.
-- no need to load whole segments from disk, but the first key in each segment, so use less memory.
+- while doing the merge, no need to load whole segments from disk, but the first key in each segment, so use less memory.
-- Sparse index: no need to index of all the keys, but one key for every few kilobyte blocks.
+- Sparse index: no need to index of all the keys, but one key for every few kilobyte blocks. **[KEY]**
 - Each block can be compressed.
 It can reduce the disk space and I/O bandwidth.
-- memtable: use red-black trees or AVL trees to make the inserting keys are done in sorted order in memory.
+- memtable: use red-black trees or AVL trees to make the inserting keys are done in sorted order in memory. **[KEY]**
 - When read, first search in the memtable, then the most recent on-dist segment, then older segments.
 - periodically merge segments.
 - to recover from crash, while the memtable is in memory, every writes also write to a disk file that is not sorted.
 - Log-structured Merge-Tree (LSM-Tree)
 - full-text index: given a word in a search query, find all the documents have this word (term) using a term dictionary. **Q**: the latest segment might have some duplicate appears in previous segments, how to maintain a global index?
 From below the index is not global.
 - Use bloom filters: a mem-efficient data struture for approximating the contents of a set.
-Tells if a key doesn't appear in the DB.
+Tells if a key doesn't appear in the DB. **[KEY]**
-- size-tiered tied compaction: newer and smaller SSTables merged into older and larger SSTables
+- size-tiered tied compaction: newer and smaller SSTables merged into older and larger SSTables **[KEY]**
 - leveled compaction: key range is split into smaller SSTables.
-Older data is moved into separate levels.
+Older data is moved into separate levels. **[KEY]**
 - write throughput is high.

 B-Trees